paltry/paltry/README.md

     - _New toolbar..._
     - Select the same path as the window launched after the build
       - Protip: you can copy the full path from the address bar of each

+## Configuration

+The only file users should modify is `config.json`.
+It is intended to encompass all user-configurable behavior.
+The following is a definition of the supported configuration options.

+- `cwd (string)` - The current working directory to use when launching the console.
+- `env ({string: string})` - Environment variables to set for the portable environment.
+Note that `Path` is special since it is appended to by Paltry and so should be extended with the `path` option below.
+- `disabled ([string])` - A blacklist of the plugins not to run.
+Note that nonexistant plugins are ignored.
+The default config takes advantage of this to list available plugins "commented out" by prefixing them with `//`.
+Removing the "comment" in this list will actually disable that plugin.
+If you don't ever intend to disable a plugin feel free to remove it from this list entirely.
+- `versions ({string: string})` - Most tools support installing the latest available version except for 7zip, which must have a version set.
+The `maven`, `node`, and `npm` tools support specifying an exact version here.
+An empty string value or omitting a key entirely defaults to the latest version.
+- `path ([string])` - An array of additional locations to add to your path.
+Usefully for adding other tools not supported by Paltry that you manually downloaded.
+- `scripts ({string: [string]})` - Custom scripts are defined with the name as the key (this becomes the filename/command used to call them) and an array of the lines in the script as the value.
+Note these will create batch files that are run with the command prompt.
+- `git (object)`
+  - `ssh (boolean)` - Enabling this will make sure you have SSH keys setup, generating them if needed.
+When keys are generated, the public key will be printed to the console.
+Please make sure to add this public key to any git remotes you intend to communicate with using SSH.
+  - `repos ({string: string})` - Git repositories you want Paltry to clone automatically on your behalf.
+The local folder to use is the key with the remote URL as the value.
+- `maven (object)`
+  - `servers ([string])` - If you use priave Maven repos (such as a Nexus server) then add their ids in an array to this property.
+The build will prompt for your credentials and will save encrypted versions of them to `settings.xml`.
+Different credentials per server are not supported at this time.

+## License

+Paltry is MIT licensed.
+See [LICENSE](LICENSE.md).